Critical Sections Are Not Per-Thread: A Trace Semantics for Lock-Based Concurrency: Abstract

 \section{Abstract}

 Locks are a standard mechanism for synchronizing concurrent threads.
 The standard lock set construction assumes that critical sections are confined to a single thread, and therefore only accounts for locks acquired within that thread.
-The commonly used notion of a critical section implicitly assumes that protected events belong to the same thread.
-We show that this assumption is not valid for general C/Pthread executions.
+Traditional definitions of critical sections implicitly assume that protected events belong to the same thread.
+We demonstrate that this assumption does not hold for general C/Pthread executions.

 Using a trace model that captures the essence of C/Pthread programs, we give a trace-based characterization of critical sections that does not impose a per-thread restriction.
 As a result, critical sections may span multiple threads.
 Such \emph{multi-thread} critical sections arise naturally in real programs and close a semantic gap in the standard lock set construction.